Eight hours Sleep with Soundscape at Grand Park Los Angeles.

 “Happily, the ArrayCalc measurements were pretty accurate and modifying the odd loudspeaker here and there for the real-world situation was fairly straightforward.
 At no point did I feel time alignment was wrong.
 Apart from front-fills and subs to mains, the only timing measurements we made were to tie in the two delayed zones.
 Once we had these offsets, Soundscape handled the relative timings of each source extremely well making the process much less time consuming than I would have expected.

-“Now using En-Scene we could position the small ensemble across our larger-than-life system but still retain the physical placement with extraordinary fidelity…I’ve never heard five strings sound like that before and by extension, the possibility of having a whole orchestra in front of you with that level of directivity precision across such a large space was truly awe-inspiring.
-Then by adding En-Space to each input (thus placing the strings through the convolution reverb in Soundscape – we used ‘modern large’) the otherwise arid outdoor environment came alive, the whole thing sent tingles up the spine and my eyes could no longer resolve what we were hearing.”
+“Now using En-Scene we could position the small ensemble across our larger-than-life system but still retain the physical placement with extraordinary fidelity…I’ve never heard five strings sound like that before and by extension, the possibility of having a whole orchestra in front of you with that level of directivity precision across such a large space was truly awe-inspiring.”